olange/hamster-to-harvest/README.md

 * you'll need a [Java SDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html) (1.6+)
 * and [Leiningen](http://leiningen.org/#install) installed on your computer.

-To download all required dependencies (needed once only) and compile the sources (`lein run` would also compile them):
+To download all required dependencies (needed once only) and compile the sources:

     $ lein deps
     $ lein compile

-To run the application from the command-line:
+To run the application from the command-line (which would also download the dependencies and compile the sources, if this had not be done before):

     $ lein run -- --help
     $ lein run -- hamster.xml -o harvest.csv